erikvullings/meeting-o-meter/README.md

 ![Screenshot meeting-o-meter](img/meeting-o-meter.png)

 Did you ever attend a meeting that went on and on.
 And everybody had to say something to make it last even longer.
 Well if this a recurring event in your life, maybe the meeting-o-meter offers a solution for you.
 By specifying the number of people, and their hourly rate, you can measure the cost of each second that is (potentially) wasted.
-At hte least, it gives everyone an insight in the costs of attending such a meeting.
+At the least, it gives everyone an insight in the costs of attending such a meeting.

 ## Using it